garrandall/popular-music-data/tracks/step-into-a-world--rapture-s-delight--krs-one.md

 Killin You Softly wit my song
 Call from the heist, I know y'all better think twice (what?)
 About the still number one (uh-huh) South South Bronx (say what?)
-At the Latin Quarter, dancin witcha daughter (ooh!)
+At the Latin Quarter, dancin witcha daughter (oh!)
 You can't handle me, I keep it tight
 With my Bad Boy family, that's right